Codecademy/docs/content/general/concepts/back-end/back-end.md

 ### Frameworks

-Frameworks intend to make all aspects of web development more smooth and seamless, including back-end.
-This save developers time they would otherwise spend writing code.
+[Frameworks](https://www.codecademy.com/resources/docs/general/framework) make all aspects of web development smoother and seamless.
+This saves developers time they would otherwise spend writing code.
 Popular frameworks include:

 - Sinatra, a lightweight Ruby framework for building web apps.
 - [Ruby on Rails](https://www.codecademy.com/resources/docs/ruby/ruby-on-rails), a more robust Ruby framework that follows the model-view-controller standard.